-A portion of most home insurance types, dwelling coverage is often referred to as Coverage A in your home insurance policy and protects your home’s structure.
+A portion of most home insurance types, dwelling coverage protects the structure of your home and is often referred to as Coverage A in your home insurance policy.
 This means that not only are your interior and exterior walls protected in the event of a storm or fire, but any structures attached to your home (such as a garage or porch) have coverage too.

 What does dwelling insurance cover?